jaspector

 Request inspections at least one business day in advance; two to four business days recommended to account for travel logistics from Roswell to Fort Sumner.

-Typical inspection sequence: Same as described in the unincorporated De Baca County Inspections section above: foundation, underground utilities, slab, framing, rough trades, insulation, drywall, final.
+Typical sequence: Same as described in the unincorporated De Baca County Inspections section above: foundation, underground utilities, slab, framing, rough trades, insulation, drywall, final.
 Confirm required inspections with CID at permit issuance.
 Inspector travel: Fort Sumner is approximately 85 miles northwest of Roswell via US-285.
 Inspector travel to Fort Sumner is feasible within a day trip from Roswell.

 Fort Sumner is served by CID inspectors based out of the Roswell regional office.
 Scheduling lead time of 2 to 4 business days is recommended to account for travel logistics.